Miners encroach on 15 acres at Nuh village

 Around 15 acres at Rava village in Nuh district have been under illegal mining by Rajasthan miners.
 The land is part of Aravalli hills.
 It was long believed to be part of Rajasthan, but it was found that the land was part of Haryana’s no mining zone in a recent demarcation exercise.

-While mining is banned in Haryana, it’s legal in Rajasthan and its government leases out Aravalli hills for mining.
+While mining is banned in Haryana, it is legal in Rajasthan and its government leases out Aravallis for mining.
 Owing to the structure of the hills and revenue demarcation, half of the hills fall in Rajasthan and the other half in Haryana, leading to confusion among miners.
 To rule out any confusion, the Mining Department is now demarcating Haryana’s limits.

-The exercise was taken on the directions of the Nuh police, which constantly struggle with the jurisdiction matters.

 Nuh SP Varun Singla said, “There is a lot of confusion.
 Whenever we would raid, miners would claim the land is in Rajasthan and show their lease documents.
-By the time the documents could be verified, they would flee.
-With demarcation, we will be able to curtail the menace of illegal mining in Haryana.”
+By the time the documents could be verified, they would flee. able.”

 Tribune Shorts